BirkhoffLee/docker-bungee/README.md

 # docker-bungee
-Our Docker image for running a BungeeCord instance.
+My Docker image for running a BungeeCord instance.

+**This repository is no longer being updated; I'm moving this to a private repository.
+I didn't delete this repository because I hope it can help someone else.**

 # Usage
 ```bash